 Estuaries

-Acknowledge the essential functions of estuaries in the total Wadden Sea ecosystem and the deteriorated situation of some estuaries
+Acknowledge the essential functions of estuaries in the total Wadden Sea ecosystem and express their concern about the ecological situation of some estuaries.

-Contribute to the recovery of this habitat by taking measures on appropriate temporal and spatial scales, while improving accessibility and raising safety standards against flooding.
+Contribute to the recovery of this habitat by taking measures on appropriate temporal and spatial scales, e.g. through integrated management plans for N2000, while safeguarding accessibility and raising safety standards against flooding.

 ENERGY

-Recognize that the increasing use of offshore energy and the related construction of electric transport cables through the Wadden Sea contributing to the more sustainable energy supply may impact the Wadden Sea ecosystem.
+Recognize that the increasing use of offshore energy and the related construction of electric transport cables through the Wadden Sea contributing to the more sustainable energy supply may negatively impact the Wadden Sea ecosystem.

 Recognize also that recently a substantial number of electric power stations have been built or planned directly adjacent to the Wadden Sea and that the intake of cooling water accumulative may have a significant impact on fish species and that the enhanced emissions of CO2 are in discrepancy to limiting global warming and enhancing sea level rise cf §24 of the Sylt Declaration.

-Instruct WSB to investigate therefore the impacts ensuing from such constructions on the Wadden Sea ecosystem with a view to consider measures to avoid or mitigate possible negative impacts including looking for best practices with the aim of developing a common code of conduct for the Wadden Sea Area.
+Instruct WSB to review therefore the impacts ensuing from such constructions on the Wadden Sea ecosystem and to consider measures to avoid or mitigate possible negative impacts including looking for best practices with the aim of developing a common code of conduct for the Wadden Sea Area.

 CLIMATE